rwblickhan/astro-rwblickhan.org/src/content/technical/vim-plugins.md

 vim has `<C-a>` and `<C-x>` for [numeric increment and decrement](/technical/til/20230527-numeric-increment-decrement-in-vim), but they don't play well with dates formatted like YYYY-MM-DD;
 they interpret the months and days as negative numbers. [speeddating.vim](https://github.com/tpope/vim-speeddating) fixes them to respect date formatting.

-## splitjoin.vim

-I use `J` fairly heavily to join lines together, but it's sometimes annoying that that doesn't always respect the syntax of the programming language I'm working in, like how Rust often requires braces for multiline statements but not single-line statements.
-[splitjoin.vim](https://github.com/AndrewRadev/splitjoin.vim) adds two new commands,  `gJ` to join and `gS` to split, that better respects the syntax of a long list of languages.

-## vim-easy-align

-[vim-easy-align](https://github.com/junegunn/vim-easy-align) is an alignment plugin, adding the `ga` command for aligning a visual selection of lines around some character like `=`.
-Fun fact: vim-easy-align was written by Junegunn Choi of [fzf](/technical/dotfiles#fzf) fame!

 ## repeat.vim